Ivo-Balbaert/The_Way_to_Mojo/book/4_Basic_types.md

 Line 2 and following work, because alias is also a way to define a compile-time temporary value,  just like var and let define resp. a runtime variable and constant. alias is kind of a let at comptime.
 You can also make a user-defined type with it (see § 1B).
 All occurences of the alias name get substituted with the value at comptime, so it has a bit of a performance benifit.
 This is ideal to set parameter values of the problem at hand.
 So line 3 is changed at compile time to `for i in range(MAX_ITERS):`.

-Both None and AnyType are defined as type aliases in the builtin module `type_aliases`.
+Both None and AnyType are defined as type aliases in the builtin module `type_aliases` as metatypes:
-* AnyType: Represents any Mojo data type
+* AnyType: Represents any Mojo data type, includes all Mojo types.
+* AnyRegType: a metatype representing any register-passable type.
 * NoneType = None: Represents the absence of a value.
 (See also § 11.3 @parameter)

 A struct field can also be an alias.

+>Note: use alias in order to use the ord function efficently, example:
+`alias QUOTE = ord('"')`

 ### 4.4.2 Defining an enum type using alias
 (??
 After ch 7 on structs)